tarwn/lessthandot-hugo/blogs/content/posts/2010-08-25-lazy-dba-sql-server-wizards.md

   <img src="/wp-content/uploads/blogs/DataMgmt/lazydba2.gif" alt="" title="" width="209" height="209" />
 </div>

-Today on the lazy DBA we&#8217;re going to talk about why Gandalf couldn’t open the door to the mines of Moria.
-OK, we&#8217;re not going to talk about Gandalf or even Trolls.
+Today on the lazy DBA we're going to talk about why Gandalf couldn’t open the door to the mines of Moria.
+OK, we're not going to talk about Gandalf or even Trolls.
 Although some of us might work with a few Trolls.
 We are going to talk about Wizards without pointy hats.

 **Scenario**